Anthony Van Dyck Biography | Oil Paintings

-Sir Anthony Van Dyck by the age of fifteen was already a highly accomplished artist, as his Self-portrait, 1613–14, shows.
-He was admitted to the Antwerp painters' Guild of Saint Luke as a free master in 1618.
-Within a few years, he was to be the chief assistant to the dominant master of Antwerp, and the whole of Northern Europe, Peter Paul Rubens, who made much use of sub-contracted artists as well as his own large workshop.
-His influence on the young artist was immense.
+Sir Anthony Van Dyck a child prodigy was by the age of fifteen an already highly talented artist, as shown by his Self-portrait, painted in 1613–14, and by 1618 was admitted as a free master to the Antwerp painters Guild of Saint Luke.
+By the age of nineteen, he became the chief assistant to Peter Paul Rubens, the dominant painting master of Antwerp, and the whole of Northern Europe, and his influence on the young Anthony Van Dyke was huge.
+Rubens made much use of sub-contracted artists in addition to artists in his large workshop.

 Van Dyck The Face and Soul of the European Aristocracy.

-During the reign of George III, a generic "Cavalier" fancy-dress costume called a Van Dyke was popular; Gainsborough's 'Blue Boy' is wearing such a Van Dyke outfit.
-The oil paint pigment van Dyck brown is named after him, and Van Dyke brown is an early photographic printing process using the same color.
+During the reign of George III, a generic "Cavalier" fancy-dress costume called a Van Dyke was popular; Thomas Gainsborough's 'Blue Boy' is wearing such a Van Dyke outfit.
+The oil paint pigment van Dyck Brown is named after him, and Van Dyke brown is also an early photographic printing process using the same color.

 Artists Influencing Anthony Van Dyck: Peter Paul Rubens, Hendrick van Balen, Titian.

 He Traveled To England, Italy, France.

 Artist Biography compiled by Albert L. Mansour at The World's Artist.